Linja82/Autoplay-Piano-Tiles/README.md

 - win32gui
 - pyautogui

-Download "Piano Tiles Autoplay V5".
+Download "Autoplay V5".
 Run the file.

 ## Game
 Here's a link to the game: